Simo Häyhä, also known as “The White Death,” was a Finnish soldier who currently holds the record of most confirmed kills of any sniper ever.

 Tens of thousands of lives were lost.
 Among all the chaos, Simo’s grim legend began.

-Here are 12 fascinating facts about the world’s deadliest sniper.
+Here are 12 things you need to know about the world’s deadliest sniper.

 1. Häyhä has 505 confirmed kills to his name.